SimonMoitie/Wonky-Piano/README.md

     ]
 random.shuffle(beamsAndPixels)
 ```
-This ensures the LED pixel numbers always match with correct beam after the beam order has been randomised.
+This ensures that the LED pixel numbers always match with the correct beam after the list order has been randomised.

-To assign notes to the beams on the Wonky Piano, lists are used containing tuples to store the note name, the beam name and the LED pixel numbers using the index numbers from the beamsAndPixels list, for example:
+To assign notes to the beams of the Wonky Piano, lists are used containing tuples to store the note name, the beam name and the LED pixel numbers.
+The index numbers from the ```beamsAndPixels``` list are used for the beam name and pixel numbers:

 ```python
 beamsLevelOne = [